Double Fantasy – A Heart Play

 Double Fantasy 1980 version:

 Stripped Down version: 2010

 © Madeline Bocaro 2001/2010.
-No part of the materials available through madelinex.com may be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent Madeline Bocaro.
-Any other reproduction in any form without the permission of Madeline Bocaro is prohibited.
-All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without prior written permission of Madeline Bocaro.
+No part of these written materials may be copied, photocopied, reproduced, translated, re-blogged or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent of Madeline Bocaro.
+Any other reproduction in any form without permission is prohibited.
+All of the text written by Madeline Bocaro on this site is protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without prior written permission of Madeline Bocaro.

 Read more stories in my category About a Song: